vapor/jwt/README.md

                   encoding: Base64URLEncoding(),
                   signer: Unsigned())
 ```
-Any custom encoding that adheres to the `Encoding` protocol can be used
+Any custom encoding that adheres to the `Encoding` protocol can be used as well.

 ```swift
 public protocol Encoding {